Peter Bessone

 Peter Angelo Bessone (January 13, 1913 — December 5, 1989) was an American ice hockey player and coach.
 Bessone played 6 games in the National Hockey League with the Detroit Red Wings during the 1937–38 season.
-The rest of his career, which lasted from 1931 to 1952, was mainly spent in the American Hockey League, though he also spent time in the French, Swiss, and Italian national leages.
+The rest of his career, which lasted from 1931 to 1952, was mainly spent in the American Hockey League, though he also spent time in the French, Swiss, and Italian national leagues.
 Internationally Bessone played for the American national team at the 1934 World Championships, where he won a silver medal.
 He was inducted into the United States Hockey Hall of Fame in 1978.

 Career

 Early career

 As a high school student, Pete Bessone was a three-sport athlete at West Springfield, High, playing football, baseball and, ice hockey.
 Following his completion of high school Bessone began his hockey career locally playing in Springfield, Massachusetts for the West Side Ranges.
-In 1931 Bessone left the united States to play hockey in France, he joined the Rapides de Paris, leading to a very successful French career.
+In 1931 Bessone left the United States to play hockey in France, he joined the Rapides de Paris, leading to a very successful French career.
 While playing for Stade Français, Bessone was considered the top hockey draw in France and some even called him the Babe Ruth of hockey in Paris.

 In 1934 Bessone represented the United States at the World Championships in Milan, Italy.
 In the semi-final versus Germany, Bessone scored two of the US' three goals.
 The Americans took the Silver medal finishing only behind Canada.

 Return to the States

 Following the 1936 season Bessone returned from France, with the intention of playing professionally in North America.
 Bessone joined the Pittsburgh Yellowjackets of the EAHL, where he scored six goals and 10 points through 47 games.
 He so impressed that season that he was offered a contract by the NHL's Detroit Red Wings.
-Bassone began the 1937-38 season with Detroit Pontiacs, a Red Wings' farm team.
+Bassone began the 1937–38 season with Detroit Pontiacs, a Red Wings' farm team.
 Thanks to an injury to Wing's defensemen Ebbie Goodfellow Bessone was called up, making his debut on January 16, 1938 against the Montreal Maroons.
 After his debut Bessone was believed to be a solid prospect.
 However, after only six games with the Red Wings and 15 with the Pontiacs Bassone was sent to the Pittsburgh Hornets of the AHL; he would never play in the NHL again.